srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/index.rst

 .. note::

-   This tutorial assumes that srsRAN Project is installed in the users come directory.
+   This tutorial assumes that |project_name| is installed in the users come directory.

 Once it has been downloaded, the working directory for srsRAN-matlab should be added to MATLAB's search path.
 This can be done from the MATLAB console with the following command: